senameo/LPV_book_matlab_code/Chapter7/README.md

-# Quasi-LPV Models - Examples and Implementation
+# LPV adaptive-like control - Examples and Implementation

 This directory contains the code to study the examples of **Chapter 7: Methods and tools for LPV adaptive-like control**.